rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 - **Coherence** is a strong consistency system, so IO and network glitches may affect latency and throughput.

-# Additional Materials, required to read
+# Additional Materials, recommended to read

 [Strong consistency models](https://aphyr.com/posts/313-strong-consistency-models)